PyLink/PyLink/docs/advanced-relay-config.md

 ### Custom Clientbot Styles

 Custom Clientbot styles can be applied for any of Clientbot's supported events, by defining keys in the format `relay::clientbot_styles::<event name>`.
-As of 2.0-beta1, you can also set this per-network by defining options in the form `servers::<network name>::relay_clientbot_styles::<event names>` (Note: defining Clientbot styles locally will override the global `clientbot_styles` block and cause all values under it to be ignored for that network).
+As of PyLink 2.1, you can also override options per network by defining them in the form `servers::<network name>::relay_clientbot_styles::<event names>`

-See below for a list of supported events and their default values (as of 2.0-beta1).
+See below for a list of supported events and their default values (as of PyLink 2.1).

 A common use case for this feature is to turn off or adjust colors/formatting; this is explicitly documented [below](#disabling-colorscontrol-codes).